Prospect Profile: Fabian Lysell

 The Boston Bruins drafted Fabian Lysell in the first round of the 2021 NHL Draft.
 Lysell was the fifth right wing selected in that draft, following Dylan Guenther, Tyler Boucher, Matthew Coronato, and Isak Rosen.
 Only Guenther and Coronato have made their NHL debuts.
 Lysell had the following scout from Elite Prospects: “His skating form is nearly perfect, with great posture, depth, and flexibility at the ankles, knees, and hips, giving him straight-line speed and two-step quickness to burn.
 Lysell spots teammates through layers and has the deft touch to get them the puck when the time is right.
 He scans regularly, reloads to support his defencemen, tracks well through the neutral zone, and his work rate never wanes”.

 Lysell was dominant in the WHL for one season with 62 points in 53 games and signed a three-year, $3.287 million deal with Boston after that season.
-During the 2022-23 season, Lysell played with the Bruins’ American Hockey League affiliate, Providence Bruins, and totaled 37 points in 54 games.
-The skilled winger is now in his second season with Providence.
+During the 2022-23 season, Lysell played with the Bruins’ American Hockey League affiliate, the Providence Bruins, and totaled 37 points in 54 games.
+Concussion and injury issues caused Lysell to miss time during the 2023-24 season as he registered 15 goals and 35 assists in 56 games.
+The skilled forward is seeing time with the Bruins at the end of the 2024-25 season and has yet to score a goal.

 Leave a Reply